Graduate Program

 - An end date between late May and early June

 Upon invitation to the Graduate Program, students will be provided with a current draft of the Season Calendar.
-Boston Ballet School’s Graduates are required to be available for all Boston Ballet and Boston Ballet II rehearsal and performance weeks.
-Furthermore, for the duration of the season, the Graduate Program requires a daily, full-time commitment.
+Boston Ballet Graduates are required to be available for all Boston Ballet and Boston Ballet II rehearsal and performance weeks.
+For the duration of the season, the Graduate Program requires a daily, full-time commitment.
+For this reason, Graduates are required to have completed their high school education.

-For all inquiries related to the Boston Ballet School’s Graduate Program please contact Sean Watkins, Assistant Manager of Student Experience, at swatkins@bostonballet.org.
+For all inquires related to the Graduate Program, please contact Sean Watkins, Manager of Professional Track Programs, at SWATKINS@BOSTONBALLET.ORG.

 Frequently Asked Questions